cosmos/sdk-tutorials/b9lab-content/6-whats-next/index.md

     image: /cosmos_dev_portal_whats_next.png
     description: |
       Are you ready to continue your journey with Cosmos?
 What’s next? <br/><br/>
-      Vast opportunities await: Do you want to develop your own application-specific blockchain?
-Or, maybe contribute to the SDK development? <br/><br/>
+      Do you want to develop your own application-specific blockchain?
+Or contribute to development of the SDK? <br/><br/>
       Here you can find useful information to launch your journey into the Cosmos universe.
   - overline: Reach out to the Cosmos community
     title: Community
     description: |
-      Check out the Cosmos developer community - hang out and chat with ~14 thousand other members.
+      Check out the Cosmos developer community!
+Hang out and chat with ~14 thousand other members.
 Have a burning question, want to stay up to date on community events, and be in touch with the ecosystem? <br/><br/>
       <a class="tm-button tm-button-disclosure" href="https://discord.gg/cosmosnetwork" target="_blank">Join Discord!</a> <br/><br/>
       Have something to discuss regarding Cosmos governance, ecosystem, wallets, security, and validating?
 Why not join the official forum for Cosmos?
     action: